Diagnosis

 Alternative medicine

-No complementary or alternative medicine treatments can cure mouth cancer.
+No alternative medicine treatments have been found to cure mouth cancer.
 But complementary and alternative medicine treatments may help you cope with mouth cancer and the side effects of cancer treatment, such as fatigue.

-• Massage therapy.
-During a massage, a massage therapist uses his or her hands to apply pressure to your skin and muscles.
+During a massage, a massage therapist applies pressure to your skin and muscles.
 Some massage therapists are specially trained to work with people who have cancer.
-Ask your doctor for names of massage therapists in your community.
+Ask your healthcare team for names of massage therapists in your community.

-• Acupuncture.
 During an acupuncture session, a trained practitioner inserts thin needles into precise points on your body.
 Some acupuncturists are specially trained to work with people with cancer.
-Ask your doctor to recommend someone in your community.
+Ask your healthcare team to recommend someone in your community.

 Coping and support

-• Learn enough about mouth cancer to make treatment decisions.
 Make a list of questions to ask at your next appointment.
-Bring a recorder or a friend to help you take notes.
-Ask your doctor about reliable books or websites to turn to for accurate information.
-The more you know about your cancer and your treatment options, the more confident you'll feel as you make treatment decisions.
+Bring someone along to help you take notes.
+Ask your healthcare team about reliable books or websites to turn to for accurate information.
+The more you know about your cancer and your treatment options, the more confident you may feel as you make treatment decisions.

-• Talk to other mouth cancer survivors.
-Connect with people who understand what you're going through.
-Ask your doctor about support groups for people with cancer in your community.
-Or contact your local chapter of the American Cancer Society.
-Another option is online message boards, such as those run by the Oral Cancer Foundation.
+Other people with mouth cancer may understand what you're going through.
+Ask your healthcare team about support groups for people with cancer in your community.
+In the United States, contact your local chapter of the American Cancer Society.
+Another option is online support groups, such as those run by the Oral Cancer Foundation.

-• Take time for yourself.
 Set aside time for yourself each day.
 Use this time to take your mind off your cancer and do what makes you happy.
-Even a short break for some relaxation in the middle of a day full of tests and scans may help you cope.
+Even a short break to relax in the middle of a day full of tests and appointments may help you cope.

 Preparing for your appointment

-Make an appointment with your doctor or dentist if you have signs or symptoms that worry you.
+Make an appointment with a doctor, dentist or other healthcare professional if you have symptoms that worry you.

-If your doctor or dentist feels you may have mouth cancer, you may be referred to a dentist who specializes in diseases of the gums and related tissue in the mouth (periodontist) or to a doctor who specializes in diseases that affect the ears, nose and throat (otolaryngologist).
+If your healthcare professional feels that you may have mouth cancer, you may be referred to a periodontist or otolaryngologist.
+A periodontist is a dentist who specializes in diseases of the gums and related tissue in the mouth.
+An otolaryngologist is a doctor who specializes in diseases that affect the ears, nose and throat.

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
-Here's some information to help you get ready, and what to expect from your doctor.
+Appointments can be brief, so it's a good idea to be prepared.
+Here's some information to help you get ready, and what to expect.

 What you can do